tamelabe/PostgreSQL_bootcamp/README.md

 | Language                        | ANSI SQL                                                                                              |

 Let’s apply data intervals for the `person` table.
-Please make a SQL statement which returns a person identifier, person name and interval of person’s age (set a name of a new calculated column as ‘interval’) based on pseudo code below.
+Please make a SQL statement which returns a person's identifiers, person's names and interval of person’s ages (set a name of a new calculated column as ‘interval_info’) based on pseudo code below.

-    if (age >= 10 and age <= 20) then return ‘interval #1’
+    if (age >= 10 and age <= 20) then return 'interval #1'
-    else if (age > 20 and age < 24) then return ‘interval #2’
+    else if (age > 20 and age < 24) then return 'interval #2'
-    else return ‘interval #3’
+    else return 'interval #3'

-and yes...please add an ascending ordering by ‘interval’ column
+and yes...please sort a result by ‘interval_info’ column in ascending mode.

 ## Chapter XII
 ## Exercise 08 - First steps into SQL world